robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 Since the screws broke in the first attempts at assembly, I went to the hardware store one more time to get better screws.
 Unlike the selection of the wood, I rushed the process.
 I also didn't think clearly.
-I bought some brass screws which looked better but were actually *weaker* than the steel screws I was using.
+I bought some brass screws which looked better, but were actually *weaker* than the steel screws I was using.
 They were also longer, which was good, but that made them even more likely to break off.